3 Essential Questions When Considering An AED

 AEDs save lives.
 Every day in the United States, over 1,000 friends, co-workers, and loved-ones develop a life-threatening condition called Sudden Cardiac Arrest (SCA).
-When used within four minutes of SCA, an AED can produce survival rates of up to 85%.
+When used within three minutes of SCA, an AED can produce survival rates of up to 74%.
 Sadly, due to a lack of readily accessible AEDs, the current survival rate is only 8% to 10%, leaving over 900 families each day wishing an AED-equipped bystander could have intervened.

 Organizations provide an optimal environment for effective AED programs.
 The workplace is second only to the home when it comes to the most likely places to witness an SCA emergency.
 According to the Society for Human Resources Managers, “All work sites are potential candidates for AED programs to increase the chances of survival of those who suffer Sudden Cardiac Arrest.”1 With minimal consideration and planning, an organization can be in a constant state of readiness to provide the best response to an emergency that happens over 1,000 times a day.

 Tip: Don’t think, “It will never happen to us.”
 Instead think, “Thank goodness it hasn’t happened yet!”
-Read this report where an AED was used to save someone’s life just 30 minutes after it was placed.

 What are the legal implications of establishing an AED program?